PatTheMav/DockProgress/readme.md

 DockProgress.style = .squircle(color: .white.withAlphaComponent(0.5))
 ```

-By default, it should perfectly fit a macOS 11 icon, but there's a `inset` parameter if you need to make any adjustments.
+By default, it should perfectly fit a macOS 11 and later icon, but there is an `inset` parameter if you need to make any adjustments.

 ### Circle